zeroDivZero/notes-excel/notes/PivotTable/1_create.md

 # CREATE

-1. Can select range of cells to create PivotTable, but better to first format list as table, so future editions to list automatically handled.
+1. Can select range of cells, but better to first format list as table, so future editions automatically handled.

 2. Go to **Table** tab and rename table.
 No space.